mikhae1/kubectl-quackops/README.md

 **QuackOps** is a powerful kubectl AI-agent plugin designed to enhance your Kubernetes troubleshooting experience with advanced AI assistance.
 It acts as an intelligent agent, translating natural language queries into actionable insights by analyzing diagnostics directly from your current Kubernetes context.

 Beyond simple question-answering, QuackOps provides a rich, interactive experience that enhances the standard command-line workflow.
 It maintains context throughout a session, allowing for follow-up questions and iterative troubleshooting.
 Need to inspect a specific resource mentioned in the AI's analysis?
-You can execute arbitrary kubectl commands directly within the QuackOps session by prefixing them with a `$` symbol (e.g., `$ kubectl describe deployment my-app`).
+You can execute arbitrary kubectl commands directly within the QuackOps session by prefixing them with a command marker (default `$`, e.g., `$ kubectl describe deployment my-app`).
 This interactive shell includes familiar features like command history navigation using arrow keys and persistent history storage, making it easy to recall and reuse previous commands or prompts.
 Furthermore, built-in auto-completion aids in quickly formulating shell commands, streamlining the entire interaction.

 ## 🚀 Key Features